-Today sees the official launch of RockShox Flight Attendant – an innovative, fully wireless and automated suspension system.
-It represents RockShox’ highly anticipated response to Fox Live Valve, which hit the market almost exactly three years ago.
+RockShox Flight Attendant has just launched, and we’ve got a brand new YT Jeffsy to test it out on!
+Brand new for 2022, Flight Attendant is an innovative, fully wireless and automated suspension system that represents RockShox’ highly anticipated response to Fox Live Valve.
 While both systems are designed to improve the efficiency and responsiveness of your bike, there are some very clear differences.
 Here we’ll be diving into the details behind Flight Attendant to see how it works, how it compares to Fox Live Valve, and what bikes it will be coming on for 2022.

 What the heck is RockShox Flight Attendant?